1760 - Swedish campaign in Pomerania

 During the night of January 27 to 28, a Swedish force (Skaraborgs Infantry, Wrangel Grenadiers and Meijerfelt Grenadiers) under Major Baron Pehr Ribbing launched a surprise attack in 3 columns to seize the bridge over the Peene at Anklam.
 They first took possession of the suburbs, then surprised the Prussian outposts near the bridge before the Prussians had time to hoist the draw-bridge.
 The Swedes then ran over the bridge and entered pell-mell into the town.
 In the dark, Lieutenant-General Manteuffel, who was defending Anklam, clashed with the advancing Swedish troops.
 A few Swedish platoons under Captain Johan Jacob Hederstierna managed to take Lieutenant-General Manteuffel prisoner along with 150 of his men.
 Manteuffel had been wounded during the engagement.
 Nevertheless the Swedes were repulsed.
 Manteuffel's Corps retired behind the Peene while the Swedes took their winter-quarters, remaining idle at Greifswald.
 By this time, the Swedish Army consisted of 17 bns and 42 sqns with 8 bns deployed as a cordon along the border.
 It totalled some 15,000 men.

 Major-General Stutterheim replaced Manteuffel at the head of the small Prussian Army of Pomerania which consisted of 10 bns and 10 sqns for a total of approximately 6,500 men.
-Another Prussian corps served as garrison at Stettin under the command of Bevern.
+Another Prussian corps served as garrison at Stettin under the command of the Duke von Bevern.
 General Manteuffel was later sent back home on "parole" that he would not take part in the war.
 In 1762, after the Treaty of Hamburg, Manteuffel was released of his "parole" and could participate in the ending battles against the Austrians.

 Description of Events